sftcd/openssl/doc/designs/ech-api.md

 Cloudflare's test ECH service rotates published ECH public keys hourly (re-verified on 2023-01-26).
-We expect other services to do similarly (and do so for some services at defo.ie).
+We expect other services to do similarly (and do so for some of our test services at defo.ie).

 ```c
 int SSL_CTX_ech_server_enable_file(SSL_CTX *ctx, const char *file);